 Creator Spotlight

 But first I want to introduce you to Rachel Pedersen.
 She works for a tech company called Text In Church, which is an easy-to-use 2-way texting system created for churches to connect with their members and guests beyond Sunday mornings to make them feel known, noticed, and loved.
-They use to promote their product.
+They use their YouTube Channel to promote their product.
 Unfortunately, they were suffering from analysis paralysis from all the strategies, tips and tricks out there.
 Rachel worked with us and found it to be amazingly helpful.
 Now she feels so much more confident in a growth strategy for her company.
 Tim’s phrase, “small tweaks lead to big peaks” really made an impact on her.
 She has been making many small tweaks and has found a lot of growth as a result.

 Analytics